CompEpigen/DecompPipeline/vignettes/DeconvolutionProtocol.md

 ## Downstream analysis (3 h)

-13. Start the *FactorViz* application to visualize and interactively explore the deconvolution results.
+14. Start the *FactorViz* application to visualize and interactively explore the deconvolution results.

 ```r
 suppressPackageStartupMessages(library(FactorViz))
 startFactorViz(file.path(getwd(),"TCGA_LUAD","FactorViz_outputs"))
 ```
+15. (Optional).
+Load the MeDeComSet object in an additional R session started in the working directory, where deconvolution has been performed.
+The object is stored in the FactorViz_outputs directory, and can be used for additional analysis.

-14. Determine the number of LMCs (K) and the regularization parameter (λ) based on the cross-validation error.
+16. Determine the number of LMCs (K) and the regularization parameter (λ) based on the cross-validation error.
 First, go to panel “K selection” to plot cross-validation error for the range of Ks specified earlier.
 We recommend selecting K values as a trade-off between too high complexity, i.e. fitting the noise in the data (higher K values) and insufficient degrees of freedom (lower K values).
 This typically corresponds to the saddle point where cross-validation error starts to level out.

-15. For a fixed K, select a value for the regularization parameter (λ) by proceeding to panel “Lambda selection”.
+17. For a fixed K, select a value for the regularization parameter (λ) by proceeding to panel “Lambda selection”.
 An optimal value for λ will often correspond to a local minimum of the cross-validation error.
 On the other hand, noticeable changes in other statistics, such as objective value or root mean squared error (RMSE), can point at a different λ value.

-16. In the “Proportions” panel of FactorViz, visualize LMC proportions using heatmaps.
+18. In the “Proportions” panel of FactorViz, visualize LMC proportions using heatmaps.
 Proportion heatmaps can be visually annotated with available qualitative and quantitative traits (see dropdown “Color samples by”).
 Further visualization options include stacked barplot and lineplots.

-17. In the “Meta-analysis” panel, associate LMC proportions with quantitative and qualitative traits using correlation- and t-tests.
+19. In the “Meta-analysis” panel, associate LMC proportions with quantitative and qualitative traits using correlation- and t-tests.
 Further sample annotations, such as mutational load (https://www.cbioportal.org/study/clinicalData?id=luad_tcga_pan_can_atlas_2018) and tumor purity scores can be obtained from public repositories and related publications (https://static-content.springer.com/esm/art%3A10.1038%2Fncomms3612/MediaObjects/41467_2013_BFncomms3612_MOESM489_ESM.xlsx).
 In addition, scripts to conduct such analysis are available on the Supplementary Website (http://epigenomics.dkfz.de/DecompProtocol/).

-18. Explore the LMCs in the panel “LMCs”.
+20. Explore the LMCs in the panel “LMCs”.
 Several visualization options are available such as Multidimensional Scaling and histograms.
 Reference profiles can be used for joint visualization in case those are available.

-19. Determine DNA methylation sites that are specifically hypo- and hypermethylated in an LMC by comparing the methylation values in the LMC matrix for each LMC to the median of the remaining LMCs in the “Meta-analysis” panel.
+21. Determine DNA methylation sites that are specifically hypo- and hypermethylated in an LMC by comparing the methylation values in the LMC matrix for each LMC to the median of the remaining LMCs in the “Meta-analysis” panel.
 LMC-specific sites can be used for either a gene-centric Gene Ontology analysis (select ”Enrichments” and “GO Enrichments” in dropdown ”Analysis” and “Output type”) or for region-based enrichment analysis with the LOLA package (select “LOLA Enrichments” in dropdown ”Output type”).
 The differential sites can be exported for further analysis, and the resulting plots can be stored by clicking on the “PDF” button.

 **PAUSE POINT** Additional built-in options for visualization of LMCs and proportions are available via the *MeDeCom* functions ```plotLMCs``` and ```plotProportions``` in R. Finally, the LMC and proportions matrix can be extracted from the MeDeComSet object, and the genomic annotation of CpGs (```ann.C```) can be obtained from the *FactorViz* output for a custom downstream analysis: